simplicitesoftware/docs/content/CTG_50_docs/LSN_110_security/security.md

 If you use the internal authentication you **should** consider securing it by adding a second authentication factor (2FA) and/or by implementing custom rules (e.g.: disabling a login after a certain amount of erroneous password entry or enforcing appropriate password validation rules).
 See [this document](/lesson/docs/authentication/internal-auth) for details.

-You **should** also use the appropriate password hashing algorithm by setting the `HASH_PASSWORD` system parameter (note that changing this algorithm will require that all your users change their password).
+You **should** also use the appropriate internal password hashing algorithm by setting the `HASH_PASSWORD` system parameter (note that changing this algorithm will require that all your users change their password).

+You **should** also enable the "salting" of the above hashed internal password using the flag system parameter `SALT_PASSWORD=yes` (note that changing this flag will require that all your users change their password).
+As of version 6.2 you can also add a "pepper" string to this "salting" by configuring an environement variable `HASH_PASSWORD_PEPPER` or a JVM propery `hash.password.pepper`
+(note that adding or changing this pepper string will also require that all your users change their password).

 You **may** also consider implementing an anti-brute policy by using appropriate `PlatformHooks`.
 See [this document](/lesson/docs/authentication/internal-auth#antibruteforce) for a comprehensive example.